micbay/RaceTimerAndController/README.md

 <br>

 # **The Main Display (LCD2004 + I2C Backpack)**
-For the main display that will provide the user interface menu options and game output we will use a 4 row x 20 character LCD display.
+For the main display that provides the user interface menu options and game output, we are using a 4 row x 20 character LCD display.
 LCD character displays are readily available in 2 or 4 rows, of 16 or 20 characters.
 A 4 row x 20 character LCD display is the biggest commonly available so we'll work with that.
-It's perfect for displaying 2 racer menu layouts, but for 3-4 racers menu design becomes much more complex as we can't fit data for 4 racers on the screen at the same time with menu options.
+It's perfect for displaying 2 racer menu layouts, but for 3-4 racers menu design becomes much more complex as we can't fit data for 4 racers on the screen at the same time, along with menu options.

 > ***LCD Part Numbers:** these types of character LCDs usually follow a Part Number pattern of 'LCDccrr', where rr = number of rows, and cc = the number of characters wide it is. (ie. LCD2004 = 4rows of 20ch).*